MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

     }
     ```

-3. Save and click Play in the Unity Editor.
+3. Save and select Play in the Unity Editor.
 The Network ID displays in the Console window.

 ## Joining an existing network